julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

    Comprehensive Overview
 </h3>
 <p class="services-details-two__text-2">
-   The procedure using hyperdilute Radiesse works by stimulating collagen production and restoring volume in targeted areas.
+   The procedure using hyperdilute Radiesse® works by stimulating collagen production and restoring volume in targeted areas.
 This method helps improve skin texture and elasticity, offering long-lasting results for smoother, firmer skin.
 </p>
 <p class="services-details-two__text-2">
    The treatment is quick, typically taking 30 to 45 minutes, with minimal discomfort as it is non-invasive.
 Results continue to improve as collagen production is stimulated, providing a natural enhancement in skin firmness and tone over the following weeks.